alphagov/government-service-design-manual/Copy and content/styleguide.md

     -------------------

     An email address should be written out in full, in lowercase and always linked.
-Don’t include any other words as part of the link.
+Don't include any other words as part of the link.

     2.10 Geography and regions
     --------------------------